-For the South Australian election, there are 47 electorates.
-For the Federal election, South Australia has They are divided so each one has roughly the same population of voters.
+For the Federal election there are 150 electorates, and South Australia has 11 of them.
+They are divided so each one has roughly the same population of voters.

 On election day, each electorate elects someone to represent them in parliament.
-That representative sits in the 'lower house' (in South Australian Parliament - that's called the 'House of Assembly').
-The party, or groups of parties, with the most representatives in the House of Assembly will become the government, and their leader will be the Premier.
+That representative sits in the 'lower house' (in the federal parliament - that's called the 'House of Representatives').
+The party, or groups of parties, with the most people voted into the House of Representatives will become the government, and their leader will be the Prime Minister.

 Knowing which electorate you're voting in will help you identify who you're actually voting for.